 Do you have a filing cabinet at home with individual file folders and hanging folders?
 If you just said no, your first step is to buy some.

-They are available at any office supply store.
+They are available at any office supply store, or of course, online.

 Also, if you do not have a filing cabinet, you can save some money by purchasing a portable plastic file box (shown further down).